Information Publication Scheme

 Who we are and What we do

-Enterprise Connect, an Australian Government initiative in the Department of Innovation, Industry, Science and Research, provides just that.
+Enterprise Connect, an Australian Government initiative in the Department of Industry, provides just that.

 We have a network of 12 centres located across the country that work with small and medium businesses in industries as diverse as manufacturing, clean Technology, resources, defence, tourism and the creative sector by providing business improvement services.